A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Pre-Registration: Booking before an event takes places.
 Allows attendees to register for an event before it actually takes place.
 Done through mail, phone, internet or fax.
 Often at a lower rate.

 Proposal: Produced in response to an enquiry, it would match all the clients requirements and detail costs, availability and venue specifications.
-Our team of venue finding specialists would turn an enquiry into a detailed proposal in 24 hours for UK enquires and 48 hours for overseas.
+Our team of venue finding specialists would turn an enquiry into a detailed proposal in 24 hours for UK enquiries and 48 hours for overseas.

 Per Room Rate: Cost given per room regardless of the amount of guests occupying it.